trans-travel/trans-travel/us/nh.md

 ## Child Custody / Abuse

  * Transition care is not specifically defined as child abuse.
-   However, genital surgery is banned for youth.
-This is unlikely to affect most families with trans children.
+   However, trans medical is banned for youth.
+It is unknown how this may impact child custody.
  * There is no sanctuary law preventing cooperation with other jurisdictions